Want to save money on groceries?

-If you don’t know what your spending on groceries, start tracking your spending with a free online tool, like Personal Capital.
+If you don’t know what your spending on groceries, start tracking your spending with a free online tool.
 After you know how much you are spending, then you can work on saving money with these tips.

 Here is how we feed our big family healthy foods on just $400 a month, and how you can lower your grocery costs too.

 Whether you learn them by memorization or by creating a list, it’s vital to know the prices of the items you buy each and every month if you want to keep food prices down.
 By knowing the prices of what you buy, you can more easily spot a deal on those items at another store.